project-89/argOS/designDocsBackup/core/component-system.md

 ## Component Lifecycle

-Components in TinySim aren't static - they have a sophisticated lifecycle that includes:
+Components in ArgOS aren't static - they have a sophisticated lifecycle that includes:

 ### Creation and Initialization